CianMRoche/CianMRoche.github.io/_pages/research.md

   </div>
   <div>
     <h2>Galaxy Mergers as Dark Matter Probes</h2>
     <p>High-resolution N-body simulations of galaxy mergers are used as probes of dark matter properties, and to test models of dark matter-deficient galaxy production (such as DF2 and DF4).
-Supervised by Prof. Lina Necib. <br><br> Project in progress.</p>
+Supervised by Prof. Lina Necib. <br><br> Project ongoing.</p>
   </div>
 </div>